-I am a professional Australian artist and spend a lot of time supporting the development of visual arts.
-My preferred mediums are gouache, watercolour, acrylics, air brush and pencil.
+I am an Australian artist and spend a lot of time supporting the development of visual arts.
+My preferred mediums are gouache, acrylics, air brush and pencil.
 My works include landscapes, seascapes, flora and fauna.
 I love detail and vibrancy of colour.
 Much of my work is privately commissioned both nationally and internationally and includes an extensive range of pet portraits.
 My clients have positively commented on the likeness and portrayal of the individual character and personality of each pet.
 I find that aspect one of the most important when engaging in Pet Portraits.

 My career background includes 30+ successful years in Primary Education in QLD and NSW.
 It was a wonderful experience and I was able to use my artistic abilities to inspire an appreciation of art, in all its many facets, and to have my young charges become involved in a range of art experiences.

 During this time I qualified as a Reading Recovery and Special Education teacher.
 My roles also included Assistant Principal, Consultant in Science and Technology and Consultant in Educational Leadership for the South Western Sydney Region.
 I lectured part-time at the University of Western Sydney in the Indigenous Student Teacher Education Program (Badanami Unit) in the area of Visual and Performing Arts, Science and Technology and Human Society and Its Environment.

 My knowledge and appreciation of Australia's rich Aboriginal cultures grew considerably.
 In this role I developed and implemented quality teaching and learning programs in all Key Learning Areas to enable all students to access the curriculum and develop the skills they needed to progress as successful, confident individuals.
 Many of these programs (including Aboriginal education initiatives) are still used as exemplars in Sydney schools.